playboySeductor/playboySeductor/README.md

 </h1>
 <br>
 <p>
-   👋I'm a final year student pursuing Bachelors's in Electrical Engineering 🎓 .
-I'm a passionate learner who's always willing to learn and work across technologies.
+   👋I'm a final year student pursuing Bachelors's in Electrical Engineering 🎓.
 I love to explore new technologies and try to solve real-life problems 🚀.
 Apart from that, I also love to listen music 🎵 and play with data 🎮.
 I'm currently into Full stack Web Development 🕸️ and working on deep-learning and Machine learning in python 🐍.
 </p>

 <!-- <img align="right" alt="GIF" src="https://raw.githubusercontent.com/vibrantfix/vibrantfix/main/assets/gif/lain.gif" width="150px" height="250px" /> -->